 Swim suit/bikini/board shorts – 1

 Socks – Enough for 1 week.
 Hiking socks worn over cotton socks can be better for long treks.
+Any cotton socks should be above ankle, trainer socks are not suitable.

 Underwear – Enough for 2 weeks.